ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Both attacking and blocking causes units to flip.
 - You cannot attack or block with flipped units.
 - By attacking, the attacking player becomes the first player for the remainder of the round / until another player attacks.
+- If the first action taken in a round is an attack, the attacking player forfeits their second attack for the round.

 ---
 ## Starting the game
 To start the game, randomly determine the first player.
-Each player shuffles their deck, (reveals their starting location if the format has one), and draws 8 cards, keeping 5 and putting the rest on the top and/or bottom of their deck in any order.
+Each player shuffles their deck, (reveals & draws their starting location if the format has one), and draws 8 cards, keeping 5 and putting the rest on the top and/or bottom of their deck in any order.
 After both players have finished drafting their hands, begin the first round of the game.

 ---
 ## Extra Notes